18F/join.tts.gsa.gov/pages/positions/bucket-tts-designer-bilingual-2.md

   - Direct Deposit of salary check to financial organization required.

 ## Qualifications
+### In addition to the language skills requirement listed above
 Provide as much detail as possible on your resume so that we can evaluate your previous experience.
 Follow our [guidance on creating a federal style resume.](https://join.tts.gsa.gov/resume/)

 Qualification determinations can’t be made when resumes don’t include the required information.
 Failure to provide required information may result in disqualification.